-The University is committed to sustaining a culture of ethical behavior, trust, and compliance.
-This culture is one in which individuals are comfortable raising concerns when a good faith belief exists that the actions of a University member or unit are not consistent with laws, regulations, policies, or standards.
+The University is committed to sustaining a culture of ethical behavior, trust and compliance.
+This culture is one in which individuals are comfortable raising concerns when a good faith belief exists that the actions of those who act for the University or unit are not consistent with laws, regulations, policies or standards.
 The University shall ensure that appropriate actions are taken to resolve non-compliance and persons making good-faith reports of non-compliance shall not be subjected to retaliation.

 b.
-University Members
+Those Who Act for the University

-University members shall take appropriate measures to prevent, detect, and report compliance violations or suspected violations.
-University members shall, acting in good faith, report suspected compliance violations through the standard chain of command, through one's supervisor, or, if not appropriate because of that individual's potential involvement, to a higher level of management, to Human Resources, to a compliance officer or to the University Ethics Committee.
-(See AR 1:7) It is the responsibility of all University members to know and abide by rules, laws, regulations, contracts and University policies and procedures that are applicable to the work or activity undertaken, including, but not limited to the following:
+Those who act for the University shall take appropriate measures to prevent, detect and report compliance violations or suspected violations.
+Those who act for the University shall, acting in good faith, report suspected compliance violations through the standard chain of command, through one's supervisor or, if not appropriate because of that individual's potential involvement, to a higher level of management, to Human Resources, to a compliance officer or to the University Ethics Committee.
+(See AR 1:7) It is the responsibility of all those who act for the University to know and abide by rules, laws, regulations, contracts and University policies and procedures that are applicable to the work or activity undertaken, including, but not limited to the following:

-- Federal laws, regulations, and policies; - Kentucky Revised Statutes (KRS) and Kentucky Administrative Regulations (KAR); - University and unit-level policies and procedures including, but not limited to the Governing Regulations (GR), Administrative Regulations (AR), Human Resources Policy and Procedures (HRP&P), Business Procedures Manual (BPM), and Rules of the University Senate; - Contract, grant, and donor stipulations; and - Accreditation requirements.
+- Federal laws, regulations and policies; - Kentucky Revised Statutes (KRS) and Kentucky Administrative Regulations (KAR); - University and unit-level policies and procedures including, but not limited to the Governing Regulations (GR), Administrative Regulations (AR), Human Resources Policy and Procedures (HRP&P), Business Procedures Manual (BPM) and Rules of the Faculty Senate; - Contract, grant and donor stipulations; and - Accreditation requirements.

-16. Compliance (Whistle Blower) Protection
+15. Compliance (Whistle Blower) Protection